 The legacy of William “Bill” Dement, the “Father of Sleep Medicine,” is the sleep medicine subspecialty, the thousands of people who have dedicated their careers to improving health through better sleep, the countless lives saved through the diagnosis and treatment of sleep disorders, and the recognition that “drowsiness is red alert.”

 Watch these videos, lectures, and interviews to learn more from Dr. Dement about his extraordinary career in the fields of sleep medicine and sleep and circadian research.
-We invite you to post a comment below to share your memories of Dr. Dement.

 Updated June 18, 2020